 N1MM, N2AMG, K3CT, N2IC, KU7T, VE3KI, K8UT, N4ZR, NA3M and AB2ZY comprise the N1MM Logger+ team.
 It is a cooperative development venture.
 If you have programming or other skills we’d be interested in your help.
-To help develop, you’ll need your own copy of Visual Studio Pro 2012 (or later).
+To help develop, you’ll need your own copy of Visual Studio Community 2017 (or later).
 Contact N1MM to discuss working on this project.
-Source code is maintained in Microsoft’s Team Foundation Server.
+Source code is maintained in Microsoft’s Azure (formerly TFS – Team Foundation Server).

 So who is Tom, N1MM, and why is he writing a free contest logging program?